Africa Tours for Young Adults

 29-day Kruger & Victoria Falls to Serengeti (Camping)

-29 Reviews by TourRadar travelers“The tour was just incredible.”
+29 Reviews by TourRadar travelers“The whole experience was fantastic.”

 Young travelers aged 20-35 can dive into bungee jumping at Victoria Falls, snorkel off Zanzibar's beaches, and wander Stone Town's markets.
 With most participants traveling solo, the trip features beach parties in Kendwa and sundowners overlooking the Serengeti plains.